 The former Great Scotland Yard is undergoing a transformation from the old Metropolitan headquarters into a luxury hotel.
 The redevelopment is being completed by London’s leading property specialist – Galliard Homes.
-The site has a fascinating history, previously being the location where the famous Plaistow Marshes (1864) and Jack the Ripper (1888) crimes were investigated.
+The site has a fascinating history, being the location where the famous Plaistow Marshes (1864) and Jack the Ripper (1888) crimes were investigated.

-SGW conducted a threat and risk assessment for the new development, and subsequently advise on security countermeasures required.
+SGW conducted a threat and risk assessment for the new development, and subsequently advised on security countermeasures required.
 The recent tragic attack in Westminster has served as a reminder that security needs to be taken very seriously at all times, regardless of perceived threat level.